Bylaws

 D. Receive information about the activities of DCDA.

-ARTICLE III – Officers
+ARTICLE V – Officers

-Section 1: The Davis College Democrats Alumni Club will compose of the Davis College Democrats Alumni Association Executive Board and the remaining members.
-The Executive Board will consist of the officers of the Davis College Democrats Alumni Club.
+Section 1: The Executive Board will consist of the officers of the Davis College Democrats Alumni Club.
 The organization will have five (5) elected officers.

 Section 2: The five (5) voting officers will be: President, Vice-President, Membership Director, Finance Director, and Secretary.

-ARTICLE IV – Officer Duties
+ARTICLE VI – Officer Duties

 Section 1: The President will be the chief executive officer for the organization.
 The President will preside over all chapter meetings.
 The President will have all of the following duties and powers.
 The absence of a specific power or duty from this list is not necessarily a denial of its existence.